Edit Blog Post

 ) is typical.
 Mono Lake

 , just east of Lee Vining, is the remains of one of those ancient lakes.

-It got just enough runoff from the Sierra Nevada to counteract the
+It got just enough runoff from

 One of the Mono Craters, the youngest volcanoes in the United States